 - Social Security benefits (except family Social Security benefits) for any period of time during which disability benefits are paid.
 Once disability benefits begin, however, they will not be further reduced by any statutory increase in Social Security benefits.
-If the receipt of Social Security retirement benefits commenced prior to the Participant's Disability such benefits will not be offset - Any benefits based on wages payable to the participant under any worker's compensation law; - Disability benefits payable to the participant under any employer-sponsored group policy other than the Leidos disability plans; - Disability benefits payable under any federal or state law; - Any salary, income or sick pay from any employer or from self-employment. - Retirement benefits, paid or due from a LEIDOS sponsored Pension Plan or Savings Plan offset net disability dollar for dollar paid during the disability.
-Any plan, fund or other arrangement, by whatever name called, providing disability benefits pursuant to any Compulsory Benefit Act or law of any government. - Any government retirement or disability plan that is initiated or increased as a result of a Participant's Disability. - Some portion of income or wages earned during rehabilitation employment; (refer to the individual plan's SPD or evidence of coverage for more information (excluding DSL, VSDI and Leidos CASDI); and through litigation or otherwise - attributable in whole or in part to the negligence, the wrongful act or any other civil or criminal incident that resulted, in whole or in part, in the disease, illness, incapacity or injury that substantiates the disability claim.
+If the receipt of Social Security retirement benefits commenced prior to the Participant's disability such benefits will not be offset - Any benefits based on wages payable to the participant under any worker's compensation law; - Disability benefits payable to the participant under any employer-sponsored grouppolicy other than the Leidos disability plans; - Disability/medical leave benefits for employee's own serious health condition payable under any federal or state law; - Any salary (excluding vacation pay), income or sick pay from any employer or from self-employment. - Retirement benefits, paid or due from a Leidos-sponsored Pension Plan or Savings Plan offset net disability dollar for dollar paid during the disability.

+- Any plan, fund or other arrangement, by whatever name called, providing disability benefits pursuant to any Compulsory Benefit Act or law of any government. - Any government retirement or disability plan that is initiated or increased as a result of a participant's disability. - Some portion of income or wages earned during rehabilitation employment; (refer to the individual plan's SPD or evidence of coverage for more information) - Any financial settlement, award, benefitor other monetary recovery the participant receives through litigation or otherwise attributable in whole or in part to the negligence, the wrongful act or any other civil or criminal incident that resulted, in whole or in part, in the disease, illness, incapacity or injury that substantiates the disability claim.
 (This offset can be made for the entire amount of the third party recovery, regardless of whether it is attributable to lost wages, incurred medical expenses or punitive damages.)